Additional Epic Loot available in Stage 3!

 Design Process STAGE 7: Produce

-- Get finals printed and optionally mounted
+- Get final printed and mounted

 - Finalize Project Page with full self-reflection